88coderz/nextjs/README.md

 For those who have yet to receive the input you can use the chat threads for AI generated suggestions but it is imperative to check the AI suggestions with skilled professionals.

 Want to be a part of helping me build out the solution ?
 Submit a PR

+Want to join me in building the future ?
+Here is our [Jira](https://www.88coderz.atlassian.net) link